This website requires JavaScript.

 • A Very Good Server Infrastructure

-Twitch has great servers that ensure there are no issues of the site crashing.
+Twitch has great servers that ensure there are no issues with the site crashing.
 This means creators and viewers can watch without any interruptions or issues, unlike newer platforms like Kick, which might have more technical problems because their technology isn't as developed yet.

 • Access To Large Audience